ftCLI/FoundryTools/README.md

 > - **\`FontConversionError\`**: Raised when invalid font conversions are attempted (e.g., converting
 >   a variable font into TrueType).

+## Table Classes High-Level Wrappers for TTFont tables

+### Overview

+The ``foundrytools`` library provides high-level wrappers for various font tables, such as ``CFFTable``, ``GlyphTable``, ``HeadTable``, ``NameTable``, and ``OS2Table``.
+These classes simplify the process of accessing and modifying specific font table data by providing a Pythonic interface for common operations.

+### Features

+- **Table Initialization**: Automatically loads and initializes font tables from a given TTFont instance.

 ## FontFinder Class: Font Search and Filtering

+### Overview

 The `FontFinder` class is a robust Python tool designed to search for font files in a directory, with options for filtering, customization, and recursion.
 It simplifies the process of finding fonts based on specific criteria and supports the handling of single files and directories.

-### Overview

-The `FontFinder` class can search for fonts in a given path, handling both directories and individual font files.
-The user can specify filters to exclude certain font types, flavors, or variations.
+It is particularly useful in scenarios involving large font repositories or automated font processing pipelines.
+With its built-in filtering and customization options, it provides a robust way to manage fonts programmatically.

 ### Features:
 - **Recursive Search**: Searches directories and subdirectories for font files.